harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Required: False
 :Item Type: ``string``

-A list of token precedence levels with the lowest being the first item in the list.
+A list of token precedence levels, from lowest (first) to highest (last).
 This can be used to disambiguate shift/reduce or reduce/reduce parser conflicts.
-Precedence levels are specified as an association type followed by a whitespace separated list of tokens.
+Precedence levels are specified with an association type followed by a whitespace separated list of identifiers from the :ref:`tokens` object.
-Association type can be either ``left``, ``right``, or ``nonassoc``.
+Association type can be ``left``, ``right``, or ``nonassoc``.

-The precedence of a specific :ref:`grammar` production can be overridden
+The precedence of a specific :ref:`grammar` production can also be overridden by specifying the non-terminal name and position (:code:`name[pos]`).
+This will only affect the rightmost terminal of the production.
+For example, this could be used to give higher precedence to unary minus.

 :Example: